How do our thinking skills change as we age? Do our lifestyles affect those changes?

 Remaining cognitively, socially and physically active is recommended for the maintenance of cognitive abilities.
 Intervention studies based on cognitive training, however, have generally failed to show broad, transferrable benefits, albeit individuals show improvement on the specific task trained.
 More complex interventions have begun to produce promising results.
 The focus of The Ageing Lab is therefore to develop and test broad-based, lifestyle interventions.
 Developing lifestyle interventions for healthy ageing is an important area of research and has applied value in an increasingly aged society.

-Our principal research programme is the Intervention Factory which commenced in July 2016.
-Keep updated on our progress by following us on Twitter.
+Our principal research programme is The Intervention Factory, which commenced in July 2016 supported by Velux Stiftung.

 The project is considering community-based activities as potential interventions for cognitive ageing, to explore whether taking up a new activity might help improve our thinking skills as we age.

 The first phase of the project was What Keeps You Sharp?, a national survey of people's beliefs about how thinking skills change with age and the factors that might affect those changes.
 The survey is now closed, but you can read the survey details .
 Over 3,000 people took part and the results are currently being analysed